 Beech

-Leaf of ''[[Fagus sylvatica Beech (''Fagus'') is a genus of deciduous trees in the family Fagaceae, native to subtropical (accessory forest element) and temperate (as dominant element of mesophytic forests) Eurasia and North America.
+''Fagus sylvatica pliocenica'', [[Piacenzian Beech (genus ''Fagus'') is a genus of deciduous trees in the family Fagaceae, native to subtropical (accessory forest element) and temperate (as dominant element of mesophytic forests) Eurasia and North America.
 There are 14 accepted species in two distinct subgenera, ''Englerianae'' and ''Fagus''.
 The subgenus ''Englerianae'' is found only in East Asia, distinctive for its low branches, often made up of several major trunks with yellowish bark.
 The better known species of subgenus ''Fagus'' are native to Europe, western and eastern Asia and eastern North America.
-They are high-branching trees with tall, stout trunks and smooth silver-grey bark.

-The European beech ''Fagus sylvatica'' is the most commonly cultivated species, yielding a utility timber used for furniture construction, flooring and engineering purposes, in plywood, and household items.
+The European beech ''Fagus sylvatica'' is the most commonly cultivated species, with several ornamental varieties, and forest trees yielding a timber used for furniture, flooring and construction, plywood, and household items.
 The timber can be used to build homes.
 Beechwood makes excellent firewood.
-Slats of washed beech wood are spread around the bottom of fermentation tanks for Budweiser beer.
+Slats of washed beech wood are spread around the bottom of fermentation tanks for some beers.
 Beech logs are burned to dry the malt used in some German smoked beers.
 Beech is also used to smoke Westphalian ham, andouille sausage, and some cheeses.
 Provided by Wikipedia

 Showing 1 - 3 results of 3 for search 'Beech', query time: 0.01s Refine Results